 I also would like to mention Shaping the City, a digital mapping visualization.
 The project, supervised by the Edmonton Pipelines’ coordinator, Maureen Engel, aims to trace each block in the city using streets as boundaries, detaching these blocks from their original geographic location.
-In the first phase of the project we have mapped 114 neighbourhoods in Edmonton, resulting in more than 4,000 blocks in total.
-User can filter the block by neighbourhoods and time periods, and also have an option to “explode” the map and re-arrange the blocks in different ways: by size, district or period.
+In the first phase of the project, we have mapped 114 neighbourhoods in Edmonton, resulting in more than 4,000 blocks in total.
+The user can filter the block by neighbourhoods and time periods, and also have an option to “explode” the map and re-arrange the blocks in different ways: by size, district or period.

-For the second phase we are planning to map and display the entire city: more than 300 neighbourhoods built with approximately 10,000 blocks.
-We are also planning to add new organization options: population density, income, number of tweets or any other geolocated data that allows us to bind it to specific block.
+For the second phase, we are planning to map and display the entire city: more than 300 neighbourhoods built with approximately 10,000 blocks.
+We are also planning to add new organization options: population density, income, number of tweets or any other geolocated data that allows us to bind it to a specific block.

 - There are many other tools, developed by small and large initiatives.
 I do not have time to show all of them here, but I would like to at least quote some:

 - ManyEyes – A set of tools for data visualization developed by IBM.
 Very easy to use.

 - Google n-grams – Shows word frequency in Google’s book collection.
 The collection, available only with texts in English, starts from the nineteenth century.

 - ChronoZoom – A fantastic zoomable timeline interface.

 - There are several other tools to create timelines, such as Dipity and Simile-Widget.

 - Finally, I also would like mention 2 initiatives focused on aggregating tools for Digital Humanities.
 Here you can find many other tools and also contribute to the DH community: Tapor Portal, and Bamboo Project.